Vancouver: International Students

 - Submit a 500-word essay (double-spaced in 12 point font) about yourself and your interest in holistic nutrition

 - Attend an in-person interview or online video call

 Program admission requirements may not be waived by the student or the institution.

 We’re pretty practiced at this, so we’d like to walk you through this process as effortlessly as possible.

 Read our Student Handbook to familiarize yourself with our school’s policies, procedures, and important program information.
 This is your go-to resource for all the specifics from grading to attendance to our school’s code of ethics.
 It’s important that you’ve read and understood the policies in the Student Handbook before signing the Student Contract.

 Also read through our brochure (request here).
 Not only is our brochure informative and a great reference, it also details all of our courses.
 Exciting right?!
 Click the link above to request one today!

 Ready to apply?

 First, a note about our application deadlines!
-To join us this Spring (First week of March 2018), registration needs to be completed no later than November 1, 2017.
-Your study permit is to be provided no later than January 2, 2018 in order to retain your spot in the class, so please don’t delay making these essential arrangements.
+To join us this Fall (First week of September 2020), registration needs to be completed no later than May 31, 2020.
+Your study permit must be provided no later than the program start date, so please don’t delay making these essential arrangements.

 To include in your registration package: